Customermates logoCustomermates logo Home

 Why CRM Skills Are Valuable

 CRM is not going away.
 Every business needs customer data management, and the systems that manage it are growing in complexity and importance.
-AI integration in CRM platforms (like Customermates' built-in AI agents) is creating new roles at the intersection of AI and customer data.
+AI integration in CRM platforms (like Customermates' native AI integration integration) is creating new roles at the intersection of AI and customer data.
 Professionals who understand both CRM systems and AI-driven workflows will be in particularly high demand.

 Measuring CRM Training Success